-A. Identifying Data Plan Name: Employees' Retirement System of the Sewerage and Water Board of New Orleans Type of Plan: Defined Benefit Pension Plan Plan Sponsor: Sewerage and Water Board of New Orleans Plan Year: - Employer: Sewerage and Water Board of New Orleans (the "Board") B. Membership Membership Commencement: An Employee enters the plan and becomes a Member on the first day he or she becomes an Employee.
-Employee: An Employee: a. includes any officer or other individual who the Personnel Department classifies as an Employee of the Board, but b. excludes any individual who the Personnel Department classifies as an individual who regularly works less than 17.5 hours per week, a contract employee, a transient employee, a temporary employee (no matter how long the individual works with the Board), an emergency appointment, an independent contractor, or an employee of a contractor or independent contractor.
-Membership Termination: Membership ceases on: a. separation from service, except if a terminated Member leaves his Accumulated Contributions on deposit and becomes an Inactive Member or if an Employee leaves the service of the Board to join the uniformed services and returns to the service of the Board within the applicable timeframe, or b. the Employee enters the DROP program; however, Membership can resume under certain circumstances if the DROP Participant continues employment after the end of the DROP period and is rehired by the Board.
-Inactive Member: An Inactive Member is a Member who terminates employment with the Board and whose Accumulated Contributions remain on deposit in the Retirement System.
-C. Contributions Member: Each Member shall contribute: a.
-4% of Earnable Compensation paid before January 1, 2013, b.
-5% of Earnable Compensation after December 31, 2012 and before January 1, 2015, and c.
-6% of Earnable Compensation paid after December 31, 2014; d. however, any Member who has accumulated 34 years, 4 months and 15 days of Credited Service shall cease contributions to the Retirement System; e.
+- 1. An Employee enters the plan and becomes a Member on the first day he or she becomes an Employee. - 2.
+An Employee: - a. includes any officer or other individual who the Personnel Department classifies as an Employee of the Board, but - b. excludes any individual who the Personnel Department classifies as an individual who regularly works less than 17.5 hours per week, a contract employee, a transient employee, a temporary employee (no matter how long the individual works with the Board), an emergency appointment, an independent contractor, or an employee of a contractor or independent contractor. - 3.
+Membership ceases on: - a. separation from service, except if a terminated Member leaves his Accumulated Contributions on deposit and becomes an Inactive Member or if an Employee leaves the service of the Board to join the uniformed services and returns to the service of the Board within the applicable timeframe, or - b. the Employee enters the DROP program; however, Membership can resume under certain circumstances if the DROP Participant continues employment after the end of the DROP period and is rehired by the Board. - 4.
+An Inactive Member is a Member who terminates employment with the Board and whose Accumulated Contributions remain on deposit in the Retirement System.

+C. Contributions

+- 1. Member: each Member shall contribute: - a.
+4% of Earnable Compensation paid before January 1, 2013, - b.
+5% of Earnable Compensation after December 31, 2012 and before January 1, 2015, and - c.
+6% of Earnable Compensation paid after December 31, 2014; - d. however, any Member who has accumulated 34 years, 4 months and 15 days of Credited Service shall cease contributions to the Retirement System; - e.
 Member contributions shall be accumulated with 2% Credited Interest compounded annually, where the sum of the contributions and credited interest is referred to as Accumulated Contributions.

-Employer: The annual Total Contribution is actuarially determined amount expressed as a percentage of Earnable Compensation based on the Normal Cost and an amortization of the Unfunded Accrued Liability of the Retirement System; the Employer's Contribution percentage is equal to the Total Contribution percentage offset by the Employee Contribution percentage, which is currently 6% of Earnable Compensation.
+2. Employer: The annual Total Contribution is an actuarially determined amount expressed as a percentage of Earnable Compensation based on the Normal Cost and an amortization of the Unfunded Accrued Liability (UAL) of the Retirement System determined in accordance with the stand-alone Funding Policy for the Plan; the Employee's Contribution percentage is equal to the Total Contribution percentage offset by the Employee Contribution percentage determined in accordance with the stand-alone Funding Policy for the Plan.
+The stand-alone Funding Policy determines the Total Contribution as the sum of the Normal Cost and a closed period, layered amortization of the UAL as follows: